Ian Wallace (footballer, born 1956): Coventry City

 Wallace was purchased for £70,000 by the then Coventry manager Gordon Milne in 1976.
 Milne paired his small frame with his larger strike partner Mick Ferguson.
 He emerged from a car accident whilst at the club sporting a deep scar on the forehead.
-He also suffered a detached a retina whilst playing for Coventry at Norwich.
-Coventry finished 7th in the 1977-78 Football League, their second best ever placing after the team of 1969-70.
+He also suffered a detached retina whilst playing for Coventry at Norwich.
+Coventry finished 7th in the 1977-78 Football League, their second best ever placing after the team of 1969–70.
 Unlike in 1969-70 they missed out on a UEFA competition place.
 Wallace played that season alongside Ferguson, Tommy Hutchison, Terry Yorath, Graham Oakey, Bobby MacDonald and Jim Blyth.
 Wallace scored 23 goals that season, his first of three in a row as Coventry's top scorer.
 He was later inducted in to the Coventry City Hall of Fame.

 Nottingham Forest

-Wallace moved then reigning European champions Nottingham Forest in July 1980 for £1.25 million making him one of the world's most expensive players.
-His first game was their UEFA Super Cup defeat to Valencia that summer.
+Wallace moved to then-reigning European champions Nottingham Forest in July 1980 for £1.25 million, making him one of the world's most expensive players.
 Wallace went on to be Forest's top scorer for the first three of the four seasons he played there, scoring 13 goals in each season he top scored.